antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

   the DSL is translated to.

 **Remark:** I used similar justification for translating Mathematica expressions for High Performance Fortran (HPF).
 See [AA3, AAn3].
-Basically, the "negative existence" of Mathematica expressions and HPF were kind of similar and that allowed to write a translator from Mathematica to HPF.
+Basically, the "negative existence" of Mathematica functional programming expressions and HPF are kind of similar and that allowed to write a translator from Mathematica to HPF.

 -------